 Hadi Cherkaoui

 I write Rust.
-Building Scolx — a full-stack SaaS — while operating the infrastructure it runs on.
+Building Anvil — a Kubernetes-native Minecraft panel — on the k0s cluster I operate myself.
 OSS advocate, AI/ML enthusiast, homelab operator, and competing in ICT Championships Switzerland.

 Stack